-Israel strikes on Gaza kill 4, militant commander among dead
+Israeli strikes on Gaza kill 7, including senior militant

-GAZA CITY, Gaza Strip (AP) — Israel unleashed a wave of airstrikes in Gaza on Friday that it said targeted the Islamic Jihad militant group amid days of heightened tensions following the arrest of a senior member of the group in the occupied West Bank earlier this week.
+GAZA CITY, Gaza Strip (AP) — Israel unleashed a wave of airstrikes in Gaza on Friday, killing at least seven people, including a senior militant, and wounding another 40, according to Palestinian officials.
+Israel said it was targeting the Islamic Jihad militant group amid days of heightened tensions following the arrest of a senior militant in the occupied West Bank earlier this week.

-It was not immediately clear if anyone had been killed and wounded, but the strikes risk igniting yet another war in the territory, which is ruled by the Islamic militant group Hamas and is home to about 2 million Palestinians.
+The strikes risk igniting yet another war in the territory, which is ruled by the Islamic militant group Hamas and is home to about 2 million Palestinians.
+The assassination of a senior militant would likely be met by rocket fire from Gaza, pushing the region closer to all-out war.

 A blast could be heard in Gaza City, where smoke poured out of the seventh floor of a tall building on Friday afternoon.